MuirlandOracle/up-http-tool/README.md

   -v, --verbose         Show request headers / information (you probably want this active) -q, --quiet           Don't show information on startup -p PORT, --port PORT  The port to serve on.
-Defaults to port 80 -d DIRECTORY, --directory DIRECTORY
+Defaults to port 80 -i IP, --ip IP        The IP to serve on.
+Defaults to all interfaces (0.0.0.0) -d DIRECTORY, --directory DIRECTORY
                         Directory to serve files from.
 Defaults to current working directory --no-serve            Do not serve files